Code-Institute-Submissions/redfox_studios/README.md

 2. Go to the Gitpod home page and click the icon in top right corner.
 Click on the dropdown arrow and ‘settings.’
-Environment variables can be added by: e.g,
+Environment variables can be added by:

-KEY: STRIPE_PUBLIC_KEY  Value: <value>
+e.g, `KEY: STRIPE_PUBLIC_KEY  Value: <value>`

-It is vital that all env variables are consistent with the settings.py file.
+It is vital that all env variables are consistent with the 'settings.py' file.

-Requirements
+### Requirements

-3. Install requirements from requirements.txt file
+* Install requirements from requirements.txt file
-•	paste the following command into the terminal: o	pip3 install -r requirements.txt
+paste the following command into the terminal:

+`pip3 install -r requirements.txt`

-Migrations
+### Migrations

 Migrate the models to create a database
-•	paste the following commands into the terminal: o	python3 manage.py makemigrations o	python3 manage.py migrate
-Superusers
-6. Create a superuser (user with admin rights)
-•	paste the following command into the terminal: o	python3 manage.py createsuperuser
-•	enter an e-mail, username and password for the superuser
-7. Run the web app
-•	paste the following command into the terminal: o	python3 manage.py runserver
-8. Log into Django admin
-•	after running the web app, add /admin at the end of the URL and log in with the superuser credentials from the previous step

-Heroku Deployment
-1. Create a requirements.txt file
-•	paste the following command into the terminal: o	pip freeze > requirements.txt
-2. Create a Procfile
-•	create a Procfile in the root directory
-•	add the following code into it: o	web: gunicorn ecosio.wsgi:application
-3. Push the code to GitHub
-•	paste the following commands into the terminal: o	git add . o	git commit -m "<your commit note>" o	git push
-4. Create a new app on Heroku
-•	create a new app (click on 'New' > 'Create new app')
-•	give it a unique name
-•	set region closest to you
-5. Set Heroku Postgres
-•	go to 'Resources' tab
-•	search for 'Heroku Postgres'
-•	select the 'Hobby Dev' free plan
-6. Set config variables in Heroku
-Key	Value
-AWS_ACCESS_KEY_ID	< your AWS access key ID >
-AWS_SECRET_ACCESS_KEY	< your AWS secret access key >
-DATABASE_URL	< your postgres database URL >
-SECRET_KEY	< your secret key >
-STRIPE_PUBLIC_KEY	< your stripe public key >
-STRIPE_SECRET_KEY	< your stripe secret key >
-STRIPE_WH_SECRET	< your stripe webhook key >
-USE_AWS	True
-7. Set up new database
-•	in settings.py:
-o	import dj_database_url
-o	comment out DATABASES (temporarily, do not commit/push this code to GitHub until instructed so) o	add the following code:
-DATABASES = {
+Paste the following commands into the terminal:

+1. `python3 manage.py makemigrations`
+2. `python3 manage.py migrate`

+### Superusers

+1. Create a superuser (user with admin rights) paste the following command into the terminal:

+    `python3 manage.py createsuperuser`

+    enter an e-mail, username and password for the superuser.

+2. Run the web app

+    Paste the following command into the terminal:

+    `python3 manage.py runserver`

+3. Log into Django admin

+    After running the web app, add `/admin` at the end of the URL and log in with the superuser credentials from the previous step

+### Heroku Deployment

+1. Create a requirements.txt file:

+    Paste the following command into the terminal:

+    `pip freeze > requirements.txt`
+2. Create a Procfile:

+    Create a Procfile in the root directory add the following code into it:

+    `web: gunicorn ecosio.wsgi:application`

+3. Push the code to GitHub:

+    Paste the following commands into the terminal:

+    `git add -A`

+    `git commit -m "<your commit note>"`

+    `git push`

+4. Create a new app on Heroku:

+    Create a new app (click on 'New' > 'Create new app') Give it a unique name
+    Set region closest to you

+5. Set Heroku Postgres:

+    Go to 'Resources' tab
+    Search for 'Heroku Postgres'
+    Select the 'Hobby Dev' free plan

+6. Set config variables in Heroku:

+    ### Key	Value:

+    `AWS_ACCESS_KEY_ID	< your AWS access key ID >`

+    `AWS_SECRET_ACCESS_KEY	< your AWS secret access key >`

+    `DATABASE_URL	< your postgres database URL >`

+    `SECRET_KEY	< your secret key >`

+    `STRIPE_PUBLIC_KEY	< your stripe public key >`

+    `STRIPE_SECRET_KEY	< your stripe secret key >`

+    `STRIPE_WH_SECRET	< your stripe webhook key >`

+    `USE_AWS	True`

+7. Set up new database:

+    In settings.py:

+    `import dj_database_url`
+    `Comment out DATABASES (temporarily, do not commit/push this code to GitHub until instructed so)`

+    Add the following code:

+    `DATABASES = {
         'default': dj_database_url.parse("<your Postrgres database URL>")
-    }
+    }`

-8. Migrate the models to Postgres database
+8. Migrate the models to Postgres database:

-•	paste the following commands into the terminal: o	python3 manage.py makemigrations o	python3 manage.py migrate
+    Paste the following commands into the terminal:

-9. Load the data fixtures in this exact order
+    `python3 manage.py makemigrations`

+    `python3 manage.py migrate`

+9. If using data fixutres, follow the procedure to load the data fixtures below.
+Otherwise data fixtures can be added manually in the django admin portal.

-•	paste the following commands into the terminal: o	python3 manage.py loaddata categories o	python3 manage.py loaddata brands o	python3 manage.py loaddata products
+    Paste the following commands into the terminal:

-o	python3 manage.py loaddata blogs
+    e.g, `python3 manage.py loaddata categories`

 10. Create a superuser (user with admin rights)
 •	paste the following command into the terminal: o	python3 manage.py createsuperuser